 Don’t drag the cover letter out and don’t add too much irrelevant personal information.
 The whole document should stick to the three blocks and be about three paragraphs—try to stay at one page, three-quarters if possible.

 A well written cover letter enables you to make a great first impression and is meant to highlight your strengths and to sell yourself to your prospective employer.
 Don’t sound too haughty, but it’s okay to brag on yourself a little—as long as you have concrete instances to demonstrate your skills.

 Highlight your successes and reinforce your resume; don’t repeat it, but back it up with examples of why you are the best at what you do.
-It really sound expound upon the achievements in your resume, or add some depth that your resume can't convey.
+It really elaborate upon the achievements in your resume, or add some depth that your resume can't convey.

 Among all things, be sure to use strong verbs and strong examples-- remember, be compelling.
-Knowing what to avoid can be as important as knowing what to do.
-You can avoid mistakes that can potentially land your document in the trash can.
+Knowing what to avoid can be as important as knowing what to do, and try to avoid mistakes that can potentially land your document in the trash can.